-- Understand their obligations pursuant to the various federal consumer financial laws the CFPB implements and enforces, including the Dodd-Frank Act’s prohibition on unfair, deceptive and abusive acts and practices (UDAAP);
+- Understand their obligations pursuant to the various federal consumer financial laws the CFPB implements and enforces, including the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (Dodd-Frank Act’s) prohibition on unfair, deceptive and abusive acts and practices (UDAAP)

-- Prepare for CFPB examinations and respond to PARR letters;
+- Prepare for CFPB examinations and respond to Potential Action and Request for Response (PARR) letters

-- Defend against follow-on private litigation, including consumer financial services class actions; and
+- Defend against follow-on private litigation, including class actions

 We provide sophisticated advice and practical guidance on the full array of federal and state laws governing consumer financial services.
-This advice covers the design of innovative products and services, delivery methods, advertising, telemarketing, licensing, origination, servicing, usury, privacy and other critical business issues, such as significant challenges presented to all consumer financial services providers by the CFPB’s UDAAP authority.
+This advice covers the design of innovative products and services, delivery methods, advertising, telemarketing, licensing, origination, servicing, privacy and the significant challenges presented to all consumer financial services providers by the CFPB’s UDAAP authority.

 Examinations, Investigations and Enforcement

-Collectively, we have defended hundreds of consumer class actions in federal and state courts relating to financial services—including many that have been prompted by or relate to governmental investigations.
+Mayer Brown’s lawyers have defended hundreds of consumer class actions in federal and state courts relating to financial services—including many that have been prompted by or relate to governmental investigations.
 We frequently defeat these lawsuits by achieving early dismissals or summary judgments.
-We have successfully opposed class certification and—when necessary—have tried such cases to verdict.
+We have successfully opposed class certification and have tried such cases to verdict.